ahsparrow/magsensor/README.md

 Edit `delays.json`, this contains a list of delays (in ms) between the sensor trigger and strike point for each bell.
 The number of delays must be equal to the number of bells.
-If you are using software delays in Abel, Virtual Belfry, etc. the delays can all be set to zero.
+If you are using software delays in Abel, Virtual Belfry, etc. the delays must all be set to zero.

 Copy files to the receiver board